MKargapoltsev/rasa/README.md

   - [Future Improvements](#future-improvements)

 ## Tech task analysis
+Hello Rasa engineering team!

+First of all, thank you for the interesting technical tasks.

+I haven't come across Pytest very often in my work, although I have some experience writing tests using Pytest in my [personal project](https://github.com/MKargapoltsev/python-blockchain/tree/main/backend/tests).
+But to develop this task, I chose the Robot Framework, which is surprisingly good and fits well here since it will be possible to solve 2 diverse tasks (CLI and Rest API test automation) using only 1 external library (RequestsLibrary) to handle HTTP requests.

 In this section you can find the results of the brainstorm session and a description of some ideas for test scenarios for automation, which I came to after briefly familiarizing myself with the provided applications.

 ### Part 1: Automating the CLI application